Phillip-D-Shields/cli-phillip-shields/README.md

 simply put, for now your query will follow this format `hello -n <name> -s <class+weekNumber>`

+if for some reason you wanted to uninstall my cli app `npm uninstall -g cli-phillip-shields`
 ## i got some ideas for this, so it will get better in time.